Liu Chieh: Diplomatic career

 In 1962, Liu succeeded Tsiang Tingfu as the Permanent Representative of the Republic of China to the United Nations.
 During his tenure, he served as President of the United Nations Security Council multiple times.
 On October 25, 1971, shortly before the United Nations General Assembly voted to adopt United Nations General Assembly Resolution 2758, Liu and his delegation walked out of the assembly in protest against the resolution, which transferred the "China seat" from the Republic of China to the People's Republic of China.
 As Liu exited the chamber, George H. W. Bush, the United States Ambassador to the United Nations, reportedly followed closely behind him in solidarity.
 Following the vote, Huang Hua became the first Permanent Representative of the People's Republic of China.
-Prior to his departure from the UN, Liu delivered the Republic of China's last statement in the UN:

-"In view of the frenzied and irrational manners that have been exhibited in this hall, the delegation of the Republic of China has now decided not to take part in any further proceedings of this General Assembly...
-We shall continue to struggle with like minded Governments for the realisation of the ideals upon which the United Nations was founded and which the General Assembly has now betrayed."

 In 1972, Liu was appointed as the Ambassador to the Philippines, presenting his credentials to the Philippine Congress on March 23, 1972.
 However, his term was marked by tensions between the Philippines, the Republic of China, and South Vietnam over sovereignty disputes in the Spratly Islands.
 Liu's tenure ended in 1975 when the Philippines formally recognized the People's Republic of China and severed diplomatic relations with the Republic of China.

 After returning to Taiwan in 1975, Liu served as a Presidential Advisor and later as a consultant for the Ministry of Foreign Affairs.
 He was also elected as a member of the Central Review Committee of the Chinese Kuomintang during its 11th and 13th terms.